Kat Von D Is Officially Leaving Her Makeup Company & Will No Longer Be Involved In Any Capacity

 Advertisement

 As a result, Von D has sold all of her remaining shares to Kendo, its existing parent company, and formally resigned from her role.
-In an email to Refinery29, the brand stated that while Von D pursues her artistic endeavors, she will no longer be involved with the brand "in any capacity."
+In a company press release, the brand stated that while Von D pursues her artistic endeavors, she will no longer be involved with the brand "in any capacity."

 Von D's role in the company has long been controversial due to rumors surrounding her personal beliefs — namely that she allegedly has a history of anti-Semitism.
 She was also criticized for comments that were interpreted by many to promote the anti-vaxxing movement in 2018.
 Von D addressed those rumors in a YouTube video last March.
 "Just to set the record straight from the beginning, I am not anti-Semitic and I am not an anti-vaxxer," she said, before detailing her side of the story.
 Still, many fans weren't convinced and continued to boycott the brand as a result.
 Fans have already started taking to Twitter since the news broke to say they are looking forward to purchasing products "guilt-free" after her departure.